xen-project/xen/docs/designs/qemu-deprivilege.md

 virtual memory which QEMU uses as a mapcache.  xen-mapcache.c already fiddles with this; it would be straightforward to make it *set* the rlimit to what it thinks a sensible limit is.

+RLIMIT_NPROC limits total number of processes or threads.
+QEMU uses threads for some devices, so this would require some thought.

 Other things that would take some cleverness / changes to QEMU to utilize due to ordering constrants: